 I found the organization of exhibits confusing, but maybe I saw too many?
-Works by several of the same artists are on display at different museums, as well as multiple exhibits and floors in the MNAR.
-Works by Romanian artists were new to me, and it was another interesting, educational day.
+Works by several of the same artists are on display at different museums in Bucharest, as well as multiple exhibits and floors in the MNAR.
+Most works by Romanian artists were new to me, and it was another interesting, educational day.

 Founded in 1948, the MNAR opened to the general public in 1950.
 Formerly a royal palace during the reigns of Kings Carol II and Mihai I, the building was damaged severely in 1944, during WWII bombings.
 The museum houses Romania’s “most representative medieval and modern art,” and is considered an “indispensable tool for understanding Romanian visual culture”.